MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaForwardGroupThreadPostInReplyTo.md

 ## SYNOPSIS
 Forward a post to a recipient.
-You can specify both the parent conversation and thread in the request, \nor, you can specify just the parent thread without the parent conversation.
+You can specify both the parent conversation and thread in the request, or, you can specify just the parent thread without the parent conversation.

 ## SYNTAX